Power System Model

 JuliaGrid also provides macros @bus, @branch, and @generator to define templates that aid in creating buses, branches, and generators.
 These templates help avoid entering the same parameters repeatedly.

 Moreover, it is feasible to modify the parameters of buses, branches, and generators.
-When these functions are executed, all relevant fields within the PowerSystem composite type will be automatically updated, encompassing the ac and dc fields as well.
+When these functions are executed, all relevant fields within the PowerSystem type will be automatically updated, encompassing the ac and dc fields as well.
 These functions include:

 Tip

 The functions addBranch!, addGenerator!, updateBus!, updateBranch!, updateGenerator!, and cost! serve a dual purpose.
-While their primary function is to modify the PowerSystem composite type, they are also designed to accept various analysis models like AC or DC power flow models.
+While their primary function is to modify the PowerSystem type, they are also designed to accept various analysis models like AC or DC power flow models.
 When feasible, these functions not only modify the PowerSystem type but also adapt the analysis model, often resulting in improved computational efficiency.
 Detailed instructions on utilizing this feature can be found in dedicated manuals for specific analyses.

 Build Model

-The powerSystem function generates the PowerSystem composite type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
+The powerSystem function generates the PowerSystem type and requires a string-formatted path to either Matpower cases or HDF5 files as input.
 Alternatively, the PowerSystem can be created without any initial data by initializing it as empty, allowing the user to construct the power system from scratch.

-Matpower or HDF5 File
+Matpower File

 For example, to create the PowerSystem type using the Matpower case file for the IEEE 14-bus test case, which is named case14.m and located in the folder C:\matpower, the following Julia code can be used: